 Regulators have played an active role within Advisory Groups for other equivalent projects such as the MeyGen tidal array (Terms of Reference for MeyGen are provided in Appendix 2), SeaGen Strangford Lough, and several offshore windfarms, with associated benefits for communication and speed of response.

-For the Project, NRW Licensing has suggested that they may play a more ‘arms length’ role, awaiting advice provided, and then providing responses and advice after deliberation.
-NRW Licensing would engage with the Applicant during the establishment of the Advisory Group, but after that maintain an ‘arm’s length’ approach.
+For the Project,NRW Licensing will consider relevant outputs/reports from EMMP activities, as submitted by the applicant. providing responses and advice after deliberation..

 Appointment and role of the Advisory Group

-The Advisory Group will have an Independent Chair, appointed by the Applicant, with agreement of the Regulators.
+The Advisory Group will have an Independent Chair, appointed by the Applicant.
 The Independent Chair will be a person with experience of environmental consenting and monitoring works, with a level of technical expertise and an understanding of tidal energy.

-The role of the Advisory Group, under the stewardship of its Independent Chair, will be to advise the Applicant and the Regulators regarding the implementation of the EMMP.
+The role of the Advisory Group, under the stewardship of its Independent Chair, will be to advise the Applicant regarding the implementation of the EMMP.

 The Regulators engagement with the Advisory Group will be without prejudice to their regulatory role, and they will be under no obligation to accept or act upon advice.

 The Applicant recognises that an effective EMMP will be critical to the success of the Project.
-For this reason, it is proposed that an advisory group for the Project is established, consisting of core organisations responsible for the delivery and regulation of Morlais.
+For this reason, it is proposed that an advisory group for the Project is established, consisting of core organisations relevant to help support the applicant with the implementation of the EMMP.
+The applicant is responsible for the delivery of the EMMP.

-With agreement by Regulators the Advisory Group will provide oversight of the EMMP, providing a forum for the agreement of monitoring works, provision of technical information, and the development of practical and regulatory advice to both the Applicant and the Regulator.
+The Advisory Group will provide oversight of the EMMP, providing a forum for the agreement of monitoring works, provision of technical information, and the development of practical recommendations to both the Applicant and the Regulator.
+Final approval on deployment, monitoring and mitigation will be required from the regulator

 The Morlais advisory group will be supported by a secretariat, appointed by the Applicant, which will undertake the day to day management of the EMMP.